grip-on-software/heatmap/README.md

 # Heatmap

 This visualization produces a calendar of project activity over time, similar to developer activity overviews in GitHub and GitLab.
+This includes statistics per day on number of commits, commits per developer, temperature, and changes to file that have not been changed since a long time.
+Some statistics are optional.

 ## Configuration